 After many trials and errors of trying to find a good place for publishing by blog posts and other professional materials, I finally settled on WordPress, which is what you’re looking at right now.
 It integrates nicely with all my other social networks and is very clean and easy to use.
-I have also registered… Read More Launched my new personal site!
+I have also registered my own personal domain name and finally set up a … Continue reading Launched my new personal site!

 If, for whatever reason, the Windows Computer Name is changed after SQL Server is already installed, then @@SERVERNAME and the information in sys.servers would not automatically reflect the change (sysservers in older SQL versions).